microbit-foundation/mbedos-microbit-v2-starter/README.md

 ### Install dependencies

-Install mbed-cli using one of the methods from the official website: https://os.mbed.com/docs/mbed-os/v5.12/tools/developing-mbed-cli.html
+Install mbed-cli using one of the methods from the official documentation: https://os.mbed.com/docs/mbed-os/v5.12/tools/developing-mbed-cli.html

 The manual installation (in a Python virtual environment) is the prefer method.